Sentencia libri De anima

 Circa primum duo facit:

-Under the first point he explains,
+Under the first point, he explains:

 primo enim ostendit dignitatem huius scientiae;

-first, the dignity of this science,
+first, the dignity of this science;

 secundo utilitatem eius, ibi: videtur autem et ad veritatem etc.

-and then, at indeed, an acquaintance, its utility.
+and then, at indeed, knowledge (402a4; [7]), its utility.

-3. Circa primum sciendum est quod omnis scientia bona est, et non solum bona, verum etiam honorabilis, nihilominus tamen in hoc una scientia superexcedit aliam.
-Quod autem omnis scientia sit bona, patet, quia bonum rei est illud secundum quod res habet esse perfectum, hoc enim unaquaeque res quaerit et desiderat; cum igitur scientia sit perfectio hominis in quantum homo, scientia est bonum hominis.
 Inter bona autem quaedam sunt laudabilia, illa scilicet quae sunt in ordine ad finem aliquem, laudamus enim bonum equum quia bene currit, quaedam vero sunt et honorabilia, illa scilicet quae sunt propter se ipsa, honoramus enim fines.
 In scientiis autem quaedam sunt practicae et quaedam speculativae, et hae differunt quia practicae sunt propter opus, speculativae vero propter se ipsas; et ideo scientiae speculativae et bonae sunt et honorabiles sunt, practicae vero laudabiles tantum.
 Omnis ergo scientia speculativa bona est et honorabilis,

-3. As regards, then, the said dignity we should note that, while all knowledge is good and even honorable, one science can surpass another in this respect.
-All knowledge is obviously good because the good of anything is that which belongs to the fullness of being which all things seek after and desire; and man as man reaches fullness of being through knowledge.
-Now of good things some are just valuable, namely, those which are useful in view of some end—as we value a good horse because it runs well; while other good things are also honorable: namely, those that exist for their own sake; for we give honor to ends, not means.
-Of the sciences some are practical, others speculative; the difference being that the former are for the sake of some work to be done, while the latter arc for their own sake.
-The speculative sciences are therefore honorable as well as good, but the practical are only valuable.
-Every speculative science is both good and honorable.
+Now, of good things some are praiseworthy, namely, those which are ordered to some end—as we praise a good horse because it runs well; while other good things are also honorable, namely, those that exist for their own sake; for we give honor to ends, not means.
+But of the sciences, some are practical, others speculative, the difference being that the former are for the sake of some work to be done, while the latter are for their own sake.
+The speculative sciences are, therefore, honorable as well as good, but the practical are only praiseworthy.
+Every speculative science, then, is both good and honorable.

 4. sed in ipsis scientiis speculativis invenitur gradus quantum ad bonitatem et honorabilitatem; scientia namque omnis ex actu laudatur, omnis autem actus laudatur ex duobus, ex obiecto et ex qualitate seu modo; sicut aedificare est melius quam facere lectum, quia obiectum aedificationis est melius lecto, in eodem autem respectu eiusdem rei, ipsa qualitas gradum quemdam facit, quia quanto modus aedificii est melior, tanto melius est aedificium.
 Sic ergo si consideretur scientia seu actus eius ex obiecto, patet quod illa scientia est nobilior quae est meliorum et honorabiliorum; si vero consideretur ex qualitate seu modo, sic illa est nobilior quae est certior.
 Sic ergo dicitur una scientia [magis] nobilior altera aut quia est meliorum et honorabiliorum, aut quia est magis certa.